illutic/skill_finder/README.md

 ## How to work on this project

-- If you only work on the API functionality, use the API server (npm run server) without the development server.
+- If you only work on the API functionality, use the API server (npm run server).

-- If you only work on the UI part of the application, use the development server (npm run server).
+- If you only work on the UI part of the application, use the development server (npm run client).

 - If you want to work on both sides, run both servers (npm run dev).